180D-FW-2021/Team1/gesture/README.md

 ## Credits

-The BerryIMU code which gathers the sensor information is adapted from http://github.com/ozzmaker/BerryIMU.git.
+All of the code in this directory which gathers sensor information from the BerryIMU is adapted from http://github.com/ozzmaker/BerryIMU.git.

 ## Information and Statistics